 Debit Card Fee Cap May Be Delayed

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Tamara Keith reports.

-House and Senate committees both held hearings on the issue yesterday.
+TAMARA KEITH: House and Senate committees both held hearings on the issue yesterday.
 In the Senate Banking Committee, Federal Reserve Chairman Ben Bernanke expressed reservations.

 KEITH: Or as Frank Michael, the CEO of a small credit union in Stockton, California put it to members of the House Financial Services Committee...

-Democratic Congressman David Scott was among many who called on the Federal Reserve to delay implementing the rule.
+KEITH: Democratic Congressman David Scott was among many who called on the Federal Reserve to delay implementing the rule.

-Tamara Keith, NPR News, Washington.
+KEITH: Tamara Keith, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.